Another quick under 15 minutes dish from start to finish, shrimp stir-fry with black bean sauce is our instant meal solution on any cold or rainy day.

-- In a small bowl, combine cornstarch, stock/water and sesame oil.
-Stir well to mix into slurry sauce.
+- In a small bowl, combine cornstarch, stock/water, and sesame oil.
+Stir well to mix into the slurry sauce.

 - Twirl butter around the pan with your spatula to coat the surface.

-- When butter melt, stir in garlic, saute to brown for a couple seconds.
+- When butter melt, stir in garlic, saute to brown for a couple of seconds.

 - Add all the shrimp, stir well until all the shrimp are starting to change their color.

-- Stir in black bean sauce, oyster sauce, dice onion and ground pepper.
+- Stir in black bean sauce, oyster sauce, diced onion, and ground pepper.
 Keep on stirring.

 - When all the shrimps are done (do not over cook), pour in the slurry sauce.